-IDX makes it easy for the public to access a large number of homes for sale, but this was not always the case.
-Previously the process of selling and buying a home looked more like this:
+Before the development of IDX, the process of selling and buying a home looked more like this:

-As only MLS members could access the database, buyers sometimes had a difficult time finding their ideal property.
+Because only MLS members could access the listings database, buyers sometimes had a difficult time finding their ideal property.

 Following the creation of IDX policies, MLSs began to offer basic IDX search products as a benefit to their members and property searching soon became a vital part of any real estate website.

 With Diverse Solutions IDX products, you can easily add MLS listings, property search tools, and lead capture to your website.

 Over time, agents wanted more than the basic search products their MLS offered, so a new raw IDX data feed option was created.
 Raw data feeds allow agents and brokers to download all available IDX listings in a simple format (similar to an Excel spreadsheet) that could be used with custom home search applications.

 IDX data feeds provided agents the freedom to create their own custom home search solutions, but most agents lacked the programming know-how and turned to software developers for help implementing the feeds.